prajolshrestha/prajolshrestha.github.io/_posts/2024-02-01-productivity.md

 8. Focus on high-impact tasks.
 Don't get caught up in simply being busy.
 [Be productive, not busy]
 9. Practice a lot
 10. Get out of tutorial hell: Watching lots of tutorials/online courses gives you a false sense that you are making progress.
 [Take time to choose the right/useful tutorial only.]
 Courses are good to know what you don't know.
-But quickly starting a project is practical approach to progress.
+But quickly starting a project is a practical approach to progress.
 SOLUTION: Build things with your current skill set but not so complex that you drown.
 11. Spaced Repetition
 12. Retrieval Practice
 13. Meta-cognition (thinking about thinking)
+14. Continuous Learning (Be aware of the power of compounding ´|`)
 ```

 ## Q. How does failure contribute to success?
 Growth Mindset!